 The two offers above are logically equivalent but emotionally distinct.
 So why do we love free shipping more?
 You may think that it’s as simple as preferring the idea of “free” when two things are otherwise equivalent, but in fact, studies show that humans like “free” even when the other offer is, in fact, a better deal.
 Reducing the shipping charge by 20% would not change Drake’s love of “free!”

 Would you prefer a free pair of socks when you buy two, or 34% off when you buy three?Would you prefer a free pair of socks when you buy two, or 34% off when you buy three?
 Find out if you made the right choice.
 Click To Tweet

 Admit it, you want the free socks, don’t you?

-We are especially mesmerized by double discounts: Give us 20% off, and then an additional 25% off, and we’ll be far happier than a single discount of 40% off (they’re the same.
-Yes, they are!).
+We are also mesmerized by double discounts.
+Give us 20% off, and then an additional 25% off, and we’ll be far happier than a single discount of 40% off (They’re the same.
+No, really!).

-So what does that mean for online retailers?
-Surely it recommends you make Drake happy with free shipping.
-But on a deeper level, look at all your pricing to find ways to enhance your perceived value.
-And in all aspects of your product benefits, emphasize quantity over discount.
+So what does this mean for online retailers?
+First, it suggests you should make Drake happy by making Free Shipping a key part of your incentive strategy.
+But on a deeper level, it means look at your pricing to find ways of enhancing your perceived value.
+In all aspects of your product benefits, emphasize quantity over discount.
 Your widgets last twice as long, rather than costing half as much per use.